LonicaMewinsky/gif2gif/README.md

  - Configure and process the gif in img2img (it'll use the first frame) before running the script.
 Find a good seed!
  - Interpolation is not always necessary nor helpful.

+**Installation:**
+ - Install from the Automatic1111 WebUI extensions list, restart UI or
+ - Clone this repo into your Automatic1111 WebUI /extensions folder, restart UI

 **Changelog:**
 - 2/10/23: Updated inpainting window to behave more predictably
 - 2/10/23: Fixed inpainting window odd behavior on images smaller than 480h